peasantsboot/GuidelinesExercise/exercises/ex2/README.md

 <br>![image](/exercises/ex2/images/02-33-OpenTrace.png)

 8. In the trace, you should see that the request reply step within the idempotent local integration process **Send message to receiver** has been carried out.
-Furthermore, in the local integration process **Send reply** the lower path has been carried out defining the default message reponse that the purchase order has been successfully created.
+Furthermore, in the local integration process **Send reply** the lower route has been carried out defining the default message reponse that the purchase order has been successfully created.

 <br>![image](/exercises/ex2/images/02-34-Trace4FirstMessage.png)